Using the Child Maintenance Service

 How your information is used

-Your information is used to set up and manage child maintenance payments, and sometimes to try and find the paying parent.
+Your information is used to set up and manage child maintenance payments, and sometimes to try to find the paying parent.

 If the Child Maintenance Service cannot get the information from either parent, they might ask others, for example: